-If you are a new team or part of a virtual team, it is necessary to use energy to get to know each other.
-The most successful virtual teams knows what is expected from them and they have social relation and not just working relations.
+If you are a new team or part of a virtual team, it is necessary to make an effort to get to know each other.
+The most successful virtual teams knows what is expected from them and they have social relations and not just working relations.

 Trust and alignment of expectations

 Trust, mutual agreements, clear goals, precise task- and function descriptions are crucial for a well-functioning team.
 To much space for different interpretations of what is expected in the virtual space is often the cause of problems, conflicts, failures and mistakes.

 In the virtual space, there are not so many possibilities for clearification and understanding each others points through informal meetings or coffee breaks.
 If you work remote and you don’t know each other, interpretations often becomes negative instead of positive as a result.
 If there is no room for small unformal interactions, reading the body language or tone, employees often start to interpret or guess the managers intentions, which can be a big challenge in many leadership situations.

 For example, if an employee doesn’t get an answer for an email in a few days, he/she might interpret it in the one or more of the following ways: